ndaeila/deeper-agent/README.md

 ## Design

-Agents will be called in "Procedures" (Workflows), where they have the opportunity to modify the outgoing deliverable as a team of sorts.
-I took inspiration from the Arazzo Spec for my decision to create deterministic workflows, since static procedures take the guesswork out of having agents rely on their own taste for how to deliver long-strung multi-tool workflows (wherever possible).
+Agents will be called in "Procedures/Workflows" (UPDATE - I didn't do it like this), where they have the opportunity to modify the outgoing deliverable as a team of sorts.
+I took some inspiration from the Arazzo Spec for my decision to keep the agent graph static at a high-level since static procedures take the guesswork out of having agents rely on their own taste for how to deliver long-strung multi-tool workflows (wherever possible).

-## Influence

-I wanted to build a Deep Research framework that looks **very deep**, judges itself aggressively using voting, and has increased friction to report a deliverable (where retrieved information must be confirmed or rejected + recollected, instead of immediately treating new context as true or relevant).

-This Deep Research agent just so happens to be tailored for OSINT tasks (OSINT-based tool calls).

 ### Why should we be extra selective about each research step?